The Man in the Sky: Production

 Much of the filming of The Man in the Sky was done at Pendeford airfield near Wolverhampton, now a housing estate.
 The aircraft portraying the "Wolverhampton Freighter" was Bristol 170 Wayfarer Mk.IIA G-AIFV of Silver City Airways, a type that had actually been flying since 1946.
 During filming, the aircraft overshot the runway, damaging the nose and wing.
-After filming, the aircraft returned to service with Silver City Airways until May 1962, when it was scrapped.
+After filming, the aircraft returned to service with Silver City Airways until May 1962, when it was scrapped; Bristol Freighter 170 Mk.31 also appeared in the film.